A2RRAJI/Weather_Pincode_API/README.md

 # Pincode and Weather API

 This is an angular project which demonstrates the use of Indian Postal API and Open Weather API with combined functionality.
+Angular Material has been used for the form as well as the icons.
+Form validations have been added to the same.
+This app, takes input from user and then displays the weather for the location of the pincode.
+Indian Postal API has been used for fetching the location details.
+Open Weather API has been used to fetch the weather details.
+The user information is saved in a json server upon pressing the submit button in the portal.

 ## Libraries and Frameworks used in the project